 Jim Koch has beer running in his blood.
 He is actually a sixth generation brewer who he got his start in his own Newton, Massachusetts kitchen brewing the concoction that would eventually come to be known to millions as Sam Adams Boston Lager.
 Today's Sam Adams is based on a 150 year old recipe that had been gathering dust in his father's attic.
 But Jim Koch didn't set out to be a brew master or start what is arguably the best known craft beer on the planet.
 There was a time when Jim was living a fat and happy life as a highly paid corporate consultant.
-He had a cushy six figure job and a great a career ahead of him.
+He had a cushy six figure job and a great career ahead of him.
 Then, at 35, Jim shocked his friends and family when he decided to give it all up… to follow his dreams.
 This turned out to be a very wise decision.

 Jim Koch (pronounced Cook) was born in 1949 and grew up just outside of Cincinnati, Ohio.
 His father was a fifth generation brew master.
-Jim would supposed to be the sixth oldest-son in the Koch family to enter the beer business but by the time he came of age, the domestic beer business was on life support.
+Jim was supposed to be the sixth oldest-son in the Koch family to enter the beer business but by the time he came of age, the domestic beer business was on life support.
 Even decades later, the domestic beer industry was still reeling from the after shocks of Prohibition.
-Between 1920-1933, brew masters (and other alcohol distillers) were legally not allowed to produce or sell beer in the United States.
-Even after Prohibition was lifted grain rationing during World War II changed the public's taste from richer-flavored small batch beers, to more watered down, lighter beers.
+Between 1920-1933, brew masters (and other alcohol distillers) were not legally allowed to produce or sell beer in the United States.
+Even after Prohibition was lifted, grain rationing during World War II changed the public's taste from richer-flavored small batch beers, to more watered down, lighter beers.
 During the 1960s, the U.S. beer industry rapidly consolidated into the hands of a few mega-brewers.
 When you added it all up, Jim's prospects as the sixth generation Koch microbrewer were not looking good.
 Jim's own father discouraged him from following in the family footsteps because he felt giants like Budweiser would be impossible to beat.

 So instead of learning the beer business, Jim headed off to Harvard.
 After undergrad, Jim stuck around Harvard to earn an MBA and JD.
 But before finishing from his graduate studies, Jim realized he didn't want the traditional life he had just set spent years setting himself up for.
 He dropped out of business school and went to work at Outward Bound, a nonprofit expedition school, as an instructor.
 He spent the next three years teaching wilderness travel, mountaineering, and whitewater rafting.
 It was a long way from the Harvard combined MBA-JD program he'd walked away from.